d3/d3-queue/README.md

+# d3-queue

 Queues are a minimalist approach to escaping callback hell in JavaScript.
 As of release 1.2, d3-queue is 566 bytes gzipped.
 Compare that to [Async.js](https://github.com/caolan/async), which is 4,300!
+(This library was formerly known as **Queue.js**.)

 A queue evaluates zero or more asynchronous tasks with configurable concurrency.
 Each task is a function that takes a callback as its last argument.
 For example, here’s a task that says hello after a short delay: